-- Read, understand and accept any policies and procedures that relate to personal data that they may handle during the course of their work. - Have a responsibility for data protection and are required to adhere to this policy, any associated procedures - To attend any associated data handling, protecting information, or Data Protection training. - All staff must understand the main concepts within the legislation, and raise any queries to their line manager or the Head Teacher for advice and guidance. - Identify and report any risks to the security of personal data processed by the School to their line manager or the Schools DPO. - Assist their customers/service users to understand their rights and the School's responsibilities in regard to data protection. - Identify and report any subject access requests to the Head teacher so that they can be processed in accordance with the law.
+- Read, understand and accept any policies and procedures that relate to personal data that they may handle during the course of their work. - Have a responsibility for data protection and are required to adhere to this policy, any associated procedures - To attend any associated data handling, protecting information, or Data Protection training. - All staff must understand the main concepts within the legislation, and raise any queries to their line manager or the Head Teacher for advice and guidance. - Identify and report any risks to the security of personal data processed by the School to their line manager or the Schools DPO. - Assist their customers/service users to understand their rights and the School's responsibilities in regard to data protection.

+• Identify and report any subject access requests to the Head teacher, in person or via email on headteacher@wodensfield.org, so that they can be processed in accordance with the law.